No Such Thing (film): Plot

-In New York the Monster becomes a celebrity, with the Boss staging a media frenzy as they search for Dr. Artaud.
+In New York, the Monster becomes a celebrity, with the Boss staging a media frenzy as they search for Dr. Artaud.
 They find that he is working for the government.
 While Beatrice revels in the attention, the Monster remains miserable and drunk.
 The Boss makes a deal with a government scientist to study the Monster and he's rushed away by army guards who mislead him into believing he is going to see Dr. Artaud.
 Instead, he is subjected to torturous experiments as the scientists try to discover the key to his indestructibility, one of them noting that he can't seem to tolerate new information.
 One of those experiments involves the Monster being ridiculed and beaten on the street to study his behavior.
-The Monster holds true to his promise to Beatrice and does not kill anyone.
+The Monster holds to his promise to Beatrice and does not kill anyone.

 Meanwhile, Beatrice meets Dr. Artaud by chance.
 With Margaret (Annika Peterson), a remorseful former coworker of Beatrice's, they hatch a plan to escape back to Iceland with the Monster.
-They make their escape, but are pursued by the government, who fears the Monster and Artaud might fall into the wrong hands.
+They make their escape but are pursued by the government, who fears the Monster and Artaud might fall into the wrong hands.
 Artaud builds a machine that will kill the Monster.
-Beatrice bids the Monster a tearful farewell, and kisses him goodbye.
+Beatrice bids the Monster a tearful farewell and kisses him goodbye.
 As the machine starts, the army storms their hideout.
 As the lights flicker on and off and the machine moves the Monster into place (in a process mirroring Beatrice's surgery), the Monster and Beatrice face each other one last time.
 Her face flickers in his vision for several minutes before the screen blackens.